clarte53/armine/README.md

 Architecture
 ===============

-Armine is designed to import and export 3D models files from multiple sources.
+Armine is designed to import and export 3D models files from / to multiple sources.
 As such, to simplify the interdependancies between the sources, Armine is designed primarily as a hub between multiple plugins (sources), with a common intermediary format as the exchange protocol between the plugins.